ALAI European Author’s Right Award

-The award, which ran its second edition in 19/2020, is given to the writer of the best essay relating to authors’ right.
-The essay should have a European dimension and include aspects related to the collective management of authors’ right.
+The annual award is given to the writer of the best essay relating to authors’ right.
+The essay should have a European dimension and include elements related to the collective management of authors’ right.

 This year’s winner will be selected by the following expert jury presided over by Prof. Frank Gotzen, President of ALAI: